-An exchange of an interest in one or more Exchangeable Certificates for an interest in MACR Certificates, or vice versa, will not be a taxable exchange.
+An exchange of an interest in one or more Exchangeable Certificates for an interest in one or more MACR Certificates, or vice versa (or an exchange of an interest in one or more MACR Certificates for an interest in one or more other MACR Certificates), will not be a taxable exchange.
 After the exchange, you will be treated as continuing to own the interests in the Exchangeable Certificates that you owned immediately prior to the exchange.